Simple Dutch Pancake Recipe (Foolproof!)

 Ingredients – tailored to your taste

-The pancake is made with a batter of eggs, flour, milk, sugar, and vanilla – basic staples and pancake ingredients.
-The key difference between a Dutch baby recipe and a pancake recipe is in the cooking method (see FAQ for more detail).
+Basic pancake ingredients: The batter is made with eggs, flour, milk, sugar, and vanilla.
+The key difference between a Dutch baby recipe and a pancake recipe is in the cooking method (see FAQ for more details).

 - Flavor options: Add lemon zest, orange zest, cinnamon, or a pinch of nutmeg to the batter